7 Questions to Ask Your Automotive Service Advisor

 7. When will the repairs be done?

-Shops can get busy, especially when gearing up for the winter season in Minnesota and North Dakota, and it can be tough for even the most dedicated auto technicians to stay on top of all the work.
+Auto repair shops can get busy, especially when gearing up for winter in Minnesota and North Dakota.
+During busy seasons, it can be tough for even the most dedicated auto technicians to stay on top of all the work.
 But a good shop will be able to give you a decent timeline for when you can expect your vehicle to be ready for pickup.
 If any issues arise with this agreed-upon timeline, have the shop call you to reschedule.